This is not catering. Context is everything. Food will be experienced. Expectations could be disrupted.

 Jen Rae (Creative Lead and Director)

-Dr Jen Rae is a Narrm (Melbourne)-based artist, researcher and food futurist of Canadian Métis-Scottish descent.
+Dr Jen Rae is a Narrm (Melbourne)-based artist-researcher of Canadian Métis-Scottish descent.
 Her 15-year practice-led research expertise is in the discursive field of contemporary environmental art and arts-based environmental communication.
-It is centered around cultural responses to climate change, specifically the role of artists.
-Her work is engaged in discourses around food in/security, disaster preparedness and ecological futures predominantly articulated through transdisciplinary collaborative methodologies and community alliances.
-The outcomes of her creative practice are multiplatform, resulting in site and context-specific installation, performance, drawing and cookery.
-She is the Creative Lead of Fair Share Fare, a collaborative and multi-artform art project focused on future food security in a time of climate change.
-Using branding and food as mediums of exchange, FSF orchestrates interactive and cooperative works that act as data generators and community builders to dispel myths and increase literacy around food systems; to help decolonise thinking around food provenance, whilst advocating for food and land sovereignty; and, to facilitate knowledge creation and transfer through intercultural and intergenerational exchanges.
+It is centred around cultural responses to climate change, specifically the role of artists.
+Her work is engaged in discourses around food in/security, disaster preparedness and speculative futures predominantly articulated through multi-platform creative projects, transdisciplinary collaborative methodologies, and community alliances.
+Jen is the Director and Creative Lead of Fair Share Fare – where art, performance, disaster preparedness and cookery collide into positive disruption.

 Jen is a lead artist-researcher in Arts House’s REFUGE project and a board member of the International Environmental Communication Association and the Creative Recovery Network (AUS).
-She is currently collaborating with Maree Grenfell, Resilient Melbourne on a community resilience workshop with the City of Vancouver (June 2019) considering how Refuge might work in the context of another city.
+Jen Rae along with Maree Grenfell (Resilient Melbourne) recently led a 2-day Resilience Creative Lab with the City of Vancouver - a deep dive lab inviting First Nations, artists, emergency services, local government, philanthropist, academics and young adults to explore creative responses to climate related disasters in a localised context.
 She has lectured at the postgraduate level in socially engaged art and performance at Victorian College of the Arts and Deakin University.

 Dawn Weleski (Co-founder and 2016 collaborator)